spinalcord/animation-track-builder-godot/README.md

 # AnimationTrackBuilder

-A type-safe helper GDScript class for creating AnimationPlayer tracks programmatically in Godot.
+A more type-safe approach helper GDScript class for creating AnimationPlayer tracks programmatically in Godot.

 ## The Problem